 Build the infrastructure powering economic growth

 Stripe’s infrastructure powers businesses all over the world.
 We process payments, run marketplaces, detect fraud, help entrepreneurs start an internet business from anywhere in the world, build world-class developer-friendly APIs, and more.
 Traffic engineers are responsible for the path a request takes from the client up until it first arrives at one of our api servers.

 Stripe doesn’t process quite as many requests as Twitter or Facebook, but we do care a very great deal about reliability.
-Every request we process is very important to everyone involved!
-We can’t go down because our users’ businesses depend on us.
+Hundreds of thousands of businesses have staked their livelihood on Stripe; uptime and security are crucial to our continued success in the market.

-We’re looking for people with a strong background (or interest!) in systems.
-We’d love to hear from you whether you’re a seasoned systems developer, or whether you’ve just learned you might like working with databases.
-Many of our infrastructure engineers work remotely, and we’d be happy to talk to you about the possibility of working remote.
+We’re looking for people with a strong background or interest in infrastructure engineering, systems, networking, security.
+We’d love to hear from you whether you’re a seasoned infrastructure developer, or whether you’ve just learned you like working to enable other engineers build great software.

 - Design, build, and maintain the core infrastructure used by all of Stripe’s engineering teams